sevsorita/single_cell/progress_report.md

 ### Leaving one patient out
 I have done this on the first dataset with poor results.
 Below is the training progress with the test set being patient 53 and only considering differentially expressed cells.
-The minimum is at MSE=1.56 and we have get MSE around 1.0 when we mix the cells together.
+The minimum is at RMSE=1.56 and we have get RMSE around 1.0 when we mix the cells together.
 We also see here how the model overfits to the patients in the training set.
+This trend is similar for all the patients with most not going below RMSE = 3.0

 <img src="plots/train_prog_pn53.png" alt="drawing" width="500"/>

+With these results we can conclude that we can not generalize beyond the patients in the training set.